I provide strategic planning services and financial insights for companies to achieve purpose and profit.

-Let me take the insights I’ve learned about banking, business strategy, and personal finance to help you make better decisions for your business.
+Let me take the insights I’ve learned about business strategy and finance to help you make better decisions for your business.
 Financial decisions are deeply influenced by our beliefs about money and how we’ve defined the purpose of our life and our business.
 Business is about relationships.
-Relationships with business partners and life partners can make or break our business strategy.
-I can help you improve communication about finances to achieve your shared goals.

 For Those Who Want to Know More about me Personally

 I live in Spokane, Washington with my wife of 25 years.
-We have two girls ages 16 and 18.
-Here’s the most recent picture of all of us together.
+We have two girls.

-I was born and raised in Spokane, where I graduated as Valedictorian at University High School.
-In 9th grade, I began to become deeply involved in the Christian faith.
-I began college to enter the ministry but later decided my skills and interests better fit business as a career.
-During college, I worked as the bookkeeper for the Seattle office of the March of Dimes and for an arts company that produces Bumbershoot, a massive arts festival in Seattle.
+I was born and raised in Spokane, Washington.
+During college, I worked as the bookkeeper for the Seattle office of the March of Dimes and for a non-profit arts company that produces Bumbershoot, a massive arts festival in Seattle.

-After graduating from the University of Washington I started with the “big four” accounting firm of Ernst & Young in Seattle.
-My wife and I decided to move back to Spokane where I’ve held a series of senior financial analyst and CFO jobs.
+After graduating from the University of Washington I started with the “big four” accounting firm of EY in Seattle.
+My wife and I then decided to move back to Spokane.

 I’ve been part of small companies where one minute I’m doing financial analysis and the next minute I’m shoveling the snow on the front sidewalk.
 I know what it feels like to be in a small company where you feel like the jack of trades and master of none.